The best local movers for Plano to Wilmington moves

 - Wilmington’s population is about 75% less than Plano.

-- Wilmington's public transportation has a score of 6 out of 10 versus Plano's lower score of 2.
+- Wilmington’s public transportation score of 6 out of 10 is higher than Plano’s score of 2.

 - Wilmington is more walkable than Plano with a score of 74 out of 100 vs Plano’s 41 out of 100.

-- Both Wilmington and Plano have the same bike-friendliness score of 52 out of 100, meaning Wilmington is about as safe for cyclists as Plano.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Wilmington and Plano have similar bike-friendliness scores (52 vs 52), meaning Wilmington is about as safe for cyclists as Plano.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Wilmington’s crime rate is higher than Plano with a score of 67.32 compared to Plano’s 23.02.
 This means that Wilmington neighborhoods are safer than 67.32% of all U.S. neighborhoods, and Plano neighborhoods are safer than 23.02%.